The World Cup of Dissonance

 For the Ukranian protests to bring about any progress, they need to incorporate the Russia-leaning parts of the country.

 The Syrian city of Aleppo briefly regained access to the Internet yesterday, ending an information blackout that lasted well over a month.
-As of this afternoon, though, it looks like the city is back offline.
-During the brief window of access, people on the ground issued celebratory tweets even as fighting continues in the city, one of the main battlegrounds of Syria's civil war.

 An interview with Mosa'ab Elshamy, the 23-year-old whose photos have defined Egypt's revolution